Lin family murders (Australia)

 The Lin family murders occurred in North Epping in the northwestern suburbs of Sydney, New South Wales, Australia, on 18 July 2009.
 The victims were newsagency proprietor Min Lin; his wife, Yun Lin; their sons, Henry and Terry; and Yun Lin's sister, Irene Lin.
 The family was bludgeoned to death.
 Min Lin's sister, Kathy, discovered the bodies.
 Jun "Brenda" Lin, 15, was the only surviving immediate family member after the incident; she was on a school trip in New Caledonia with Cheltenham Girls High School at the time.

 On 5 May 2011, Lian Bin "Robert" Xie – Kathy's husband – was arrested and charged with the murders.
 After several abandoned trials, a third trial ended in December 2015 with a hung jury.
 Xie was later granted bail.
 A retrial was held in 2016, with a jury finding Xie guilty of the murders by a majority verdict on 12 January 2017.

 Murders

 In the early hours of 18 July 2009 in North Epping, New South Wales, newsagent proprietor Min Lin, age 45; his wife, Yun Lin, 43; their sons, Henry (12) and Terry (9); and Yun Lin's sister, Irene Lin (39), were bludgeoned to death.
 Kathy Lin, sister of Min Lin, and her husband Lian Bin "Robert" Xie discovered the bodies when they went to the house at around 9:00 am to see why the newsagency run by the Lin family was not open.
 After entering via the unlocked front door and discovering the murder scene, Kathy called 000 for an ambulance and struggled to explain the situation.
 Xie left Kathy at the house waiting for the police to pick up Min and Kathy Lin's parents, who lived in Merrylands.
 Police and paramedics quickly arrived at the scene, but the victims were pronounced dead.
+A public memorial service was held on August 8 at Badgery Pavilion for all the victims.